 Before the Farm Bill, any cannabis-derived ingredient in a beverage would have been federally illegal.
 After the bill passed, manufacturers could legally extract cannabinoids from compliant hemp plants and formulate them into consumer products, including beverages.
 The market responded quickly.
 By 2023, hemp-derived beverages had emerged as a significant segment, and by 2025 the category was generating hundreds of millions in annual retail sales across the United States.

 However, the Farm Bill created a legal category without creating a complete regulatory framework.
-The bill left the FDA to regulate hemp-derived products as food and dietary supplements, but the agency has been slow to issue comprehensive guidance for ingestible cannabinoids.
-This regulatory gap has left states to develop their own rules — resulting in a complex, sometimes contradictory, patchwork of requirements that hemp beverage brands must navigate market by market.
+The bill left the FDA to regulate hemp-derived products as food and dietary supplements, but the agency was slow to issue comprehensive guidance for ingestible cannabinoids.
+That regulatory gap left states to develop their own rules — a complex, sometimes contradictory, patchwork that hemp beverage brands navigated market by market for seven years.
+In November 2025, Congress closed the gap from above by rewriting the federal definition of hemp itself.

 Hemp beverage types: a critical distribution distinction